 The Option I thesis program requires a minimum of 30 credit hours, including 20-24 hours of online graduate coursework, and a thesis of 6-10 hours.
 A minimum of 15 hours, including the thesis, must be taken in agronomy.
 The remaining 15 hours may be in supporting courses or in a minor consisting of at least 9 hours.
-Up to 15 hours of approved graduate coursework from other institutions (49 percent) may be applied to the Option I program at UNL.
+Fourteen hours of approved graduate coursework from other institutions (49 percent) may be applied to the Option I program at UNL.

 The student and advisor jointly determine class selections to fit the student's educational objective(s).
 Each student should work with their faculty advisor to complete and file a Memorandum of Courses (MOC) about midway through the program.